qdrant/landing_page/qdrant-landing/content/documentation/storage.md

 )
 ```

 ## Payload storage

 Qdrant supports two types of payload storages: InMemory and OnDisk.

 InMemory payload storage is organized in the same way as in-memory vectors.
-Payload is loaded into RAM at service startup while disk and [RocksDB](https://rocksdb.org/) are used for persistence only.
+The payload data is loaded into RAM at service startup while disk and [RocksDB](https://rocksdb.org/) are used for persistence only.
 This type of storage works quite fast, but it may require a lot of space to keep all the data in RAM, especially if the payload has large values attached - abstracts of text or even images.

 In the case of large payload values, it might be better to use OnDisk payload storage.